asanoha

 I was familiar with the pattern Asanoha through another Japanese craft called Sashiko, a kind of embroidery skill for fabric repair.
 When I was looking into local traditions at an artist-residency at Center in Japan, I came across Kumiko that uses the same patterns but with different functions.
 Kumiko is an amazing traditional wood-latticework that has been around for hundreds of years.
 Delicate repeated geometric patterns crafted in ultra-thin pieces of cypress wood skilfully put together without nails to create large panels traditionally used for sliding door screens or dividers to diffuse light and wind in living spaces.
 Toyoda-san, a Kumiko craftsman who I was introduced to, says it all begins with exact equilateral triangles.
 He showed us how it is made and the evolution of the craft.
 The skills and knowledge in the qualities of this technique developed over centuries carried down to today’s artisans enabling them to make delicate and powerful effects.
 I find similarities in Kumiko to the process for film craft.

-Below is a performance with Tsukasa Takahashi that include exerpts from Asanoha and Washi #2.
+Below is a documentation of an improvisation jam session at Center with Tsukasa Takahashi from Kanuma.
+It include film reels from Asanoha and Washi #2.